Timmmm/timmmm.github.io/riscv-vector/index.md

 `vle8ff.v` means `v`ector `l`oad, `e`lements are `8`-bits, `f`ault-only-`f`irst . `v`ector input register.
 It's the same as `vle8.v` that we saw in `memcpy()` except that it is a Fault-Only-First variant.
 This is used for memory operations where you don't know the exact number of elements to access in advance.
 It means only faults caused by the *first* element will cause a trap.

 Null terminated string operations are the main motivation.
 For example to implement `strlen()` you might easily be reading 256 bytes in one instruction.
-This might read outside your string (which can be any length) and e.g. read into a PMP protected area, or an unmapped page, and cause an unwanted trap.
+This might read outside your string (which can be any length) and e.g. read into a PMP protected area or an unmapped page, and cause an unwanted trap.

 To avoid this you can use the `ff` variant which only traps for faults on the first element.
 If a later element *would* have trapped, `vl` is set to the index of that element and the elements in the destination register might be updated with any value.